fonzerelly/extreme-ownership/decentralized-command.md

 ??VERTICAL
 <img src="images/jocko.jpg" width="25%">
-"Frontline leaders must be empowerd without micromenegement from the top."
+"Frontline leaders must be empowerd without micromanagement from the top."
 Note: "Pal, I've got news for you.
 Your boss can not micromanage you.
 Do you think I would have time to ask the General for every wall I'm gonna duck behind?
 Of course not."

 ??VERTICAL